 Why is steel mostly used in Reinforced Cement Concrete?

 Steel has a very high tensile strength compared with any other materials.
-Moreover, the steel and concrete have very similar thermal expansion properties.
+Moreover, steel and concrete have very similar thermal expansion properties.

 - The concrete surface protects the reinforcement from corrosion and other chemical attacks.